Unmitigated communion: Relation to economic costs in distributive and integrative bargaining

 Unmitigated communion is related to the economic cost in distributive and integrative bargaining.
 This is because unmitigated communion might apply in the business environment during business negotiations as it involves self-concern and relationship.
 The objective of distributive bargaining is to gain a big portion of a certain pie of value, whereas the goal of integrative bargaining is to increase the size of the pie.
-In order to understand the consequence of unmitigated communion in negotiation, two conflict situations which includes distributive and integrative should be distinguished.
-Distributive conflict is a few and simple issues that occur during negotiation.
-While, integrative conflict is the issue that occurs in a complex business relationship.
+In order to understand the consequence of unmitigated communion in negotiation, two conflict situations including distributive as well as integrative ones should be distinguished.
+While distributive conflict is represented by a few simple issues that occur during negotiation, integrative conflict is the issue that occurs in a complex business relationship.

-From the perspective of distributive bargaining, the consequences of unmitigated communion are not as complex as integrative bargaining individuals with high unmitigated communion would be more likely to agree on low monetary outcomes during business negotiations.
-Besides, joint gains cannot be maximised in the integrative negotiation as relationship matter of unmitigated communion would hinder the negotiator.
+From the perspective of distributive bargaining the consequences of unmitigated communion are not as complex, as integrative bargaining individuals with high unmitigated communion would be more likely to agree on low monetary outcomes during business negotiations.
+Besides, joint gains cannot be maximised in the integrative negotiation as the negotiator is hindered by relationship matter of unmitigated communion.